What is React Native

 When You Shouldn’t Use React Native

-React native is a great solution if you’re looking to get into native mobile development and wish to utilise your team’s existing React and web development skills.
+React native is a great solution if you’re looking to get into native mobile development and wish to utilize your team’s existing React and web development skills.
 The limits of this approach will largely depend on your needs; if you want to use advanced device hardware interaction you may find that there is not a suitable package or API available to achieve this and thus you will have to write a custom native module to use with your app.
 With that in mind, you may still need to write some Objective-C and Java code to achieve your goals.

-React Native significantly reduces the amount of code you need to write to serve iOS/iPadOS and Android apps but in some cases you may find you need to write specific code for either environment due to differences in native components.
-For example, when creating a select / picker, the appearance will differ between iOS/iPadOS and Android as the former renders a scrolling wheel whilst the latter generates a drop down menu.
+React Native significantly reduces the amount of code you need to write to serve iOS/iPadOS and Android apps but in some cases, you may find you need to write specific code for either environment due to differences in native components.
+For example, when creating a select / picker, the appearance will differ between iOS/iPadOS and Android as the former renders a scrolling wheel whilst the latter generates a drop-down menu.
 These kinds of differences will require custom logic to render and behave correctly based on your needs and will draw on the knowledge and skill of your development team.

-Now that you’ve gotten started, you’ll want to continue building out your application with architectural features such as a data store, routing and a component library.
+Now that you’ve gotten started, you’ll want to continue building out your application with architectural features such as a data store, routing, and a component library.

 react-navigation provides a routing solution for React Native applications allowing you to create several different app layouts and navigation paradigms including headers, tabs and stack containers.
 This is a great way to build out your app screens and views in a consistent way that will grow with your application.

 React-native-elements provides a collection of UI components to use in React Native applications to achieve consistent appearance and functionality across both iOS/iPadOS and Android.
-These include components such as cards, inputs, lists, avatars and badges.
+These include components such as cards, inputs, lists, avatars, and badges.
 Using a package such as this will help iron out the differences between your target platforms and enable your team to build your app in the shortest possible time.